 Even though Tampa is the third-largest city in Florida, it may not be the first city you think about visiting when planning a trip to Florida.
 You may think of Orlando, Miami, or even Jacksonville, but Tampa has a lot to offer.

-In fact, there are many fun free things to do in Tampa.
+In fact, there are many fun free things to do in Tampa in the USA.
 There are over 175 parks, 80 playgrounds, over 300 miles of trails, and beaches for miles in Tampa so let’s get started on some of the free activities in Tampa Bay so that you can have fun and avoid the costly tourist traps.